shyd/STM32CubeF4/Projects/STM324x9I_EVAL/Examples/DMA2D/DMA2D_MemToMemWithLCD/readme.txt

   In this basic example the goal is to explain the different fields of the DMA2D structure in the case of Memory_to_Memory transfer mode.

-  After DMA2D configuration, the data transfer is performed from FLASH memory to SRAM and then the LCD is configured to display transferred picture on LCD.
+  After DMA2D configuration, the data transfer is performed from Flash memory to SRAM and then the LCD is configured to display transferred picture on LCD.
   (more details about LCD configuration in LCD examples)